pablodecm/NRmin-fortran/README.md

 * gfortran (modify Makefile for other compilers)

-## How to install
+## Compilation and execution

+Set execution parameters (i.e. data file, initial values, tolerance or numebr of simualtions) at *NRmod.f90*.

-A Makefile is provided in the src folder:
+For compiling, a Makefile is provided in the src folder:

     cd src
     make